Central Texas Pediatric Dentistry

 If your child has severe dental phobia, is very young, or has special needs, Steve Hernandez, DDS, and Angie Hernandez, DDS, offer hospital dentistry services, including outpatient general anesthesia.
-The dentists practice at Central Texas Pediatric Dentistry in Lakeway and Austin, Texas, but hold affiliations with St. David's HealthCare, Ascension, and Dell Children's Medical Center of Central Texas.
+The dentists practice at Central Texas Pediatric Dentistry in Austin, Texas, but hold affiliations with St. David's HealthCare, Ascension, and Dell Children's Medical Center of Central Texas.
 Call Central Texas Pediatric Dentistry, to make an appointment today to learn more about hospital dentistry services.

 The dentists at Central Texas Pediatric Dentistry offer hospital dentistry services, including outpatient general anesthesia, to ensure your child gets the dental care they need.
 Some children need sedation to have effective dental treatment.